Chapter 11 Haig 121224

 Haig had been concerned about.
 A few conscripts, who were deemed more

-complaint, during their harsh training, were given satchel charges and
+compliant, during their harsh training, were given satchel charges and

 instructed beforehand on how to use them to blow up a bunker.
 It would

-quick summary execution, by a bullet to the brain awaited them, if they
+summary execution, by a bullet to the brain awaited them, if they

 refused.
 Worse yet, one American, whom I interviewed, said that after